sph-mn/sph-sc-lib/readme.md

 * mi-list: a minimal, macro-based linked list
 * queue: a minimal queue for any data type
 * status: return-status and error handling with a tiny status object with status id and source library id
-* thread-pool: a pthread thread-pool that uses wait conditions to pause inactive threads
+* thread-pool: a task queue with pthread threads and wait conditions to pause inactive threads
 * experimental
   * one: miscellaneous helpers
   * guile: a few helpers for working with guile